mrastegar2/RAZ-AttUNet/README.md

 The pipeline includes:

 - Preprocessing by normalization, converting to 2D, and histogram equalization
-- Training the 2D Attention-based U-Net model
+- Training the 2D attention-based U-Net model
-- Model Evaluations by nested 5-fold cross validation
+- Model evaluations by nested 5-fold cross validation
-- Post Processing using Connected Component and Averaging
+- Postprocessing using connected component and averaging
 - Evaluation segmentation metrics including region-based and distance-based metrics

 ## Proposed Workflow
 <img width="2121" height="1431" alt="Workflow 2025-11-25" src="https://github.com/user-attachments/assets/8243a728-109f-4694-8f25-4b99198a80a9" />

 ## Contact
 Please contact mrasteg2@uwo.ca for any further questions.